bttmly/fast-poser/README.md

 ## About This Fork

+_(Doesn't look like a fork in GitHub so I could re-fork fast.js for other purposes)_

 This fork allows you to use fast.js with [poser]().
 Instead of exporting the Fast constructor, fast-poser exports a function into which you pass `Ctor`, an Array-like constructor.
 Wherever fast.js top-level methods use `new Array()` or `[]`, fast-poser uses `new Ctor()`.

 ```javascript